Upcoming Event - Spring Fling Scholarship Fundraiser

-In honor of the Annapolis Police Department’s 150th Anniversary, we are proud to launch our First Annual Scholarship Program.
+In honor of the Annapolis Police Department’s 150th Anniversary in 2017, we proudly launched our Annual Scholarship Program.
 The Annapolis Police Department recognizes the importance of higher education and we will be awarding two $1,000 scholarships to high school seniors with financial need who seek to attend an accredited college.

-The Scholarship Program has been established with the goal of assisting current graduating seniors residing in the City of Annapolis.
-We will be working with local schools and community organizations to identify students who need financial aid to attend college.
+The Scholarship Program was been established with the goal of assisting current graduating seniors residing in the City of Annapolis.
+We work with local schools and community organizations to identify students who need financial aid to attend college.

 Donations can be made to the Scholarship Fund by sending a check to the Annapolis Police Scholarship Fund at the Annapolis Police Department, 199 Taylor Avenue, Annapolis, MD 21401.
 All donations are tax deductible.
 If you have any questions about this program please contact Lieutenant Kevin Krauss at 410-268-9000 ext.
 7255 or email@example.com.

-Papa John’s Pizza at 2029 West Street and 115 Hillsmere Drive have a promo code good for 30% off regular menu prices and then they donate 10% of the order to the Annapolis Police Scholarship Fund.
+Papa John’s Pizza at 115 Hillsmere Drive and 2625 Housley Road have a promo code good for 40% off regular menu prices and then they donate 10% of the order to the Annapolis Police Scholarship Fund.
 The promo code APDSCHOLAR40 must be used to obtain the discount and trigger the donation.
 The promo code can be used online at papajohns.com or through their mobile app, Papa John’s Pizza.
-The promo code can be used any time throughout 2017.

 In honor of our 150th Anniversary, the Annapolis Police Department is proud to honor three students from the City of Annapolis with our first ever Scholarship Award.
 The Annapolis Police Department recognizes the importance of higher education and is pleased to announce three deserving and hardworking scholarship recipients.
 Each recipient will receive a $1,000 scholarship.
 We were able to fund three scholarships, instead of our goal of two, through community donations and with the partnership of the local Annapolis Papa John’s Pizza.